Meet ODI's embedded therapist Peter Oduwole

 “I think there are so many conversations that we can have in a sensitive and respectful and honest way.
 There is an accountability that people are taking for their own wellbeing.
 It sounds like this player has done that and that is super brave to do at a place like OSU when you're under the spotlight as an athlete.
 Taking a step like that for yourself is an investment in yourself.”

-You have weekly sessions called Let's Talk, where anyone can just drop by to chat with you.
+You are your colleagues hold daily, informal sessions called Let's Talk, where anyone can just drop by for a teletherapy chat in the afternoon.
 What are those times like?

 What do you think the common misconceptions that ODI students have about therapy?

 “I think people think it's a white thing.
 That only white people are depressed and anxious and that therapy is only something they can do.
 I think male-identifying people still connect their masculinity to being mentally strong and see counseling as something that conflicts with that.
 It's much less in this younger generation, but it still exists because they grew up in a world that prioritizes maleness and straightness and all those kinds of things.”